anneyoung27/selenium_web_automation/README.md

 - TestNG for test execution and reporting
 - Maven for dependency management
 - Configurable test execution using Y and N run mode
-- Logging and reporting capabilities
+- Console logging and reporting capabilities
-- Data Driven Testing (DDT)
+- Data Driven Testing (DDT) with Excel and @DataProvider
 - Extent Reports for test reporting

 ## Technologies